org.cosplay.prefabs.shaders

 balance

 A function that produces value in [0, 1] range that is used in color mixture.
 Value 0 means that the color will be 100% background, value 1 means that the color will be 100% the actual pixel color, value 0.5 means that the color will be a 50% mix between the background and the actual pixel color.
 The function takes two parameters: first is a current frame number since the start of the effect, and the second parameter is the last frame number of the effect.
 First parameter is always less then the second one.
-By default, the the (a, b) => a.toFloat / b function is used that gives gradual color transition through the frames range.
-Another popular function to use here is a sigmoid function: (a, b) => sigmoid.value(a - b / 2).toFloat that gives a different visual effect.
+By default, the the (a, b) => a.toFloat / b function that is used gives more gradual color transition through the frames range.
+Another popular function to use here is a sigmoid function: (a, b) => sigmoid.value(a - b / 2).toFloat that gives a different, more rapid visual effect.

 bgPx